AmirulAzizi2225/week4.AI4EO/README.md

 Satellite Data: Sentinel-2 optical data & Sentinel-3 altimetry data.

 # Data preprocessing
-There are several data preprocessing function were utilised to extract relevant features for clustering and classification.
+We will be using several data preprocessing functions to extract relevant features for clustering and classification.

 1. peakiness:
 This function will calculates the peakiness of a waveform, which is useful for classifying altimetry echoes.

 2. unpack_gpod(variable):
-This fucntion extracts and processes satellite altimetry data from a netCDF file
+This function extracts and processes satellite altimetry data from a netCDF file

-3.calculate_SSD(RIP):
+3. calculate_SSD(RIP):
 This function calculates Surface Spread Deviation (SSD), a measure of the spread of a waveform.

-For this assignement, we will be utilising two very common clustering types, K-means clustering and Gausssian Mixture Models (GMM) clustering.
+For this assignement, we will be utilising two widely-used clustering types, K-means clustering and Gausssian Mixture Models (GMM) clustering.
 Here are some brief explanation on both clustering methods:

 # Cluster Models
 ## K-means clustering